foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/MLI_kernels/comm_lstm.rst

 -  The input tensor has the following restrictions:

-   -  For ``RNN_ONE_TO_ONE`` mode, the total number of input and previous output tensors (N+M) must be equal to the last dimension of the weights tensor
+   -  For ``RNN_ONE_TO_ONE`` mode, the total number of input and previous output tensors elements (N+M) must be equal to the last dimension of the weights tensor

    -  For ``RNN_BATCH_TO_BATCH`` and ``RNN_BATCH_TO_LAST`` modes, the first